tag1consulting/goose/README.md

 Then create a new load testing function.
 For our example we're simply going to load the front page of the website we're load-testing.
-Goose passes all load testing functions a mutable pointer to a GooseClient object, which is used to track statistics and make web requests.
+Goose passes all load testing functions a mutable pointer to a GooseUser object, which is used to track statistics and make web requests.
 Thanks to the Reqwest library, the Goose client manages things like cookies, headers, and sessions for you.
 Load testing functions must be declared async.